Solving clustered low-rank semidefinite programs arising from polynomial optimization: A specialized interior point method

-with $A_p^j(l;r, s)$ a matrix of low rank and $A_p^j(l;r, s)^{\sf T} = A_p^j(l;s, r)$.
+with $A_t^{j,l}(r, s)$ a matrix of low rank and $A_t^{j,l}(r, s)^{\sf T} = A_t^{j,l}(s, r)$.
 Here $E_{r,s}^n$ is the $n \times n$ matrix with a one at position $(r,s)$ and zeros otherwise.

-Internally, we represent the blocks $A^j_p(l;r,s)$ in the form
+Internally, we represent the blocks $A_t^{j,l}(r,s)$ in the form

-where we do not require the rank $1$ terms to be symmetric (even if the block $A^j_p(l;r,s)$ itself is symmetric).
-This is more general than what is done in \cite{benson_dsdp5_nodate, simmons-duffin_semidefinite_2015} and as explained in Section~\ref{sec:kissing_number} this can be important for performance.
+where we do not require the rank $1$ terms to be symmetric (even if the block $A_t^{j,l}(r,s)$ itself is symmetric).
+Allowing for nonsymmetric matrices in the rank $1$ decomposition is more general than what is done in \cite{simmons-duffin_semidefinite_2015,anjos_implementation_2012,benson_dsdp5_nodate}, and as explained in Section~\ref{sec:kissing_number} this can be important for performance.